 During the 2012-2013 pilot/full implementation school year, Georgia will implement the Leader Keys Effectiveness System (LKES).
 The LKES is a common evaluation system that will allow the state to ensure consistency and comparability across districts, based on a common definition of leader effectiveness.
 Though research indicates the most important factor in a student’s education is first and foremost, the teacher, today’s school leader is expected to lead the school with this ultimate goal of increasing student learning while helping staff to grow professionally.
 The goal of Georgia’s Leader Keys Effectiveness System is to provide leaders with meaningful feedback and to support the continuous growth and development of each leader by monitoring, analyzing, and applying pertinent data from multiple sources toward attainment of established performance goals.
 LKES offers clear and precise indicators and resources to leaders throughout the process.

-The 2013 edition of the Leader Keys Effectiveness System Handbook is available for information on implementation, processess, and procedures.
-The 2013 LKES Handbook also contains the LKES Fact Sheets and Research Synthesis.
+The current edition of the Leader Keys Effectiveness System Handbook is available for information on implementation, processes, and procedures.

 For additional information and resources related to LKES, please visit the LKES webpage.

 Student Growth Percentiles - Georgia's Student Growth Model (GSGM)